-The Club's operating expenses in excess of revenues include all operating revenues and expenses that are an integral part of its programs and supporting activities and net assets released from donor restrictions to support operating expenditures.
+The Club's operating revenues over (under) expenses include all operating revenues and expenses that are an integral part of its programs and supporting activities and net assets released from donor restrictions to support operating expenditures.
 The measure of operations includes support for operating activities from donor-restricted net assets.
 The measure of operations excludes contributions from receipt of the Employee Retention Credit.
 It also excludes expenses related to the refurbishment of member's residences which is included in other expenses.